Covariantly functorial wrapped Floer theory on Liouville sectors: Wrapped Fukaya category of Liouville sectors

 \begin{proposition} The associative algebra $HF^\bullet(L,L)$ has a unit, and the modules $HF^\bullet(L,K)$ and $HF^\bullet(K,L)$ over it are unital. \end{proposition}

 \begin{proof} This is well-known for Liouville manifolds, and we may deduce the result for Liouville sectors from the case of Liouville manifolds as follows.
-Namely, if $X\hookrightarrow X'$ is an inclusion of Liouville sectors, then the result for $X'$ implies the result for $X$, and every Liouville sector $X$ embeds into its horizontal completion $\bar X$ (see \S\ref{horizcomplete}) which is a Liouville manifold.
+Namely, if $X\hookrightarrow X'$ is an inclusion of Liouville sectors, then the result for $X'$ implies the result for $X$, and every Liouville sector $X$ embeds into its convex completion $\bar X$ (see \S\ref{horizcomplete}) which is a Liouville manifold.

 Alternatively, the proof for Liouville manifolds can be implemented directly in the Liouville sector setting.
 The only subtle point in this adaptation is to show compactness, namely to show that the relevant disks are bounded \emph{a priori} away from infinity.
-Recall that one considers holomorphic disks with positively moving Lagrangian boundary conditions (the fact that the boundary conditions are moving is the only difference between this setup and Proposition \ref{wcompactness}).
+Recall that one considers holomorphic disks with non-negatively (in the clockwise direction) moving Lagrangian boundary conditions (and note that Proposition \ref{wcompactness} concerns only fixed Lagrangian boundary conditions).
 We consider almost complex structures which are of contact type near infinity over a sufficiently large compact subset $V$ of the interior of $\partial_\infty X$ (compare \S\ref{productpseudoconvexinterpolation}) containing the moving Lagrangian boundary conditions.
-Now the geometric energy of such disks is bounded by their topological energy since the Lagrangians move in the positive direction at infinity (see \eqref{geoenergymoving}), so the arguments from Proposition \ref{wcompactness} based on monotonicity imply that such disks are bounded away from infinity, except possibly near the region swept out by the moving Lagrangian boundary conditions.
+Now the geometric energy of such disks is bounded by their topological energy since the Lagrangians move non-negatively at infinity (see \eqref{geoenergymoving}).
+The arguments from Proposition \ref{wcompactness} based on monotonicity thus imply that such disks are bounded away from infinity, except possibly near the region swept out by the moving Lagrangian boundary conditions (which we do not claim have bounded geometry, compare Lemma \ref{domainacsbddgeo}).
 This locus is contained in $V$, and hence the maximum principle applies to deal with it as well.

 Yet a third possible argument would be to adapt the methods of Groman \cite{groman} based solely on monotonicity, as we will do in \S\ref{secsymplecticcohomology} to define symplectic cohomology of Liouville sectors and in \S\ref{secopenclosed} to define the open-closed map. \end{proof}